debraysimon/tpxle-doc/docs/AbeewayRefGuide/downlink-messages/parameters-configuration/readme.md

 # Parameters configuration

- Any parameter can be remotely modified with a downlink LoRaWAN^TM^ message.
+ Any parameter can be remotely modified with a downlink LoRaWAN message.
 Such messages are built according to the following format:

 |  Byte 0 |  Byte 1  |  Byte2            |  Byte 3-6                |
 |---------|----------|-------------------|--------------------------|